-14. Clinical Coordinators
+16. Clinical Coordinators

-Effective September 1, 1994, clinical coordinators will be placed on the Group I salary grid plus 10% for the eleventh month.
+$Effective\ September\ 1,\ 1994,\ clinical\ coordinators\ will\ be\ placed\ on\ the\ Group\ I\ salary\ grid\ plus\ 10\%$ for the eleventh month.

-15. All Itinerant Service Providers:
+17 All Itinerant Service Providers:

-(School Psychologists, Pupil Adjustment Counselors, Speech and Language Pathologists, Occupational Therapists, Physical Therapists, Adaptive Physical Education Teachers, Vision Teachers).
+(School Psychologists, District Social Workers, Speech and Language Pathologists, Occupational Therapists, Physical Therapists, Adaptive Physical Education Teachers, Vision Teachers).

-(a) At least one of the all day professional days each school year shall be planned and implemented by the joint union/ management committee for the Itinerant Service Providers.
+(a) At least one of the all day professional days each school year shall be planned and implemented by the joint union/management committee for the Itinerant Service Providers.

-One half of all contractually required professional development time will be allocated for centralized professional development for all itinerant service providers, including school psychologists, pupil adjustment counselors, speech/language pathologists, occupational therapists, physical therapists, nurses, and evaluation team facilitators.
+One half of all contractually required professional development time will be allocated for centralized professional development for all itinerant service providers, including school psychologists, district social workers, speech/language pathologists, occupational therapists, physical therapists, nurses, and evaluation team facilitators

 (b) The mileage rate for reimbursement shall be at the IRS rate.
-School Psychologists and Pupil Adjustment Counselors shall be given the option of receiving a yearly payment of \$600.00 as reimbursement for mileage and auto expenses or filling out monthly mileage statements and receiving full reimbursement for documented mileage.
+All Itinerant Service Providers (ISPs) shall be given the option of receiving a yearly payment of \$600.00 as reimbursement for mileage and auto expenses or filling out monthly mileage statements and receiving full reimbursement for documented mileage.
 There shall be no cap on the number of miles allowed as long as they are documented.
+Once documentation of mileage expenses in excess of \$600 has been submitted, an ISP will receive that \$600 payment in succeeding years provided the ISP's direct supervisor verifies that the ISP's travel schedule is substantially unchanged.